almliden/systemd-email-service-installer/README.md

 ### msmtprpc

-Take a look at the `msmtprcp.example` file and fill in values in msmtprpc as neccessary.
+Take a look at the `msmtprcp.example` file and fill in values in the `msmtprpc`-file as neccessary as this will be copied.

+(Wan't git not to track this file? `git update-index --skip-worktree msmtprpc`)

 ### status-email-user@.service